 Not getting enough vitamin B6, calcium, or magnesium in the foods you eat can increase your chances of getting PMS.
 High stress, a lack of exercise, and too much caffeine can make your symptoms worse.

-PMS symptoms can be mild or strong.
-If your symptoms are severe, you may have premenstrual dysphoric disorder (PMDD).
-But PMDD is very rare.
+PMS symptoms may be mild or strong and vary from month to month.
+When PMS symptoms are severe, the condition is called premenstrual dysphoric disorder (PMDD).
+But PMDD is rare.

 Your doctor will ask questions about your symptoms and do a physical exam.
 It's important to make sure that your symptoms aren't caused by something else, like thyroid disease.

-Your doctor will want you to track your symptoms for 2 to 3 months by keeping a written record of how you feel.
+Your doctor will want you to keep a written record of your symptoms for 2 to 3 months.
 This is called a menstrual diary.
 It can help you track when your symptoms start, how bad they are, and how long they last.
 Your doctor can use this diary to help diagnose PMS.

 If you are taking medicine for PMS, talk with your doctor about birth control.
 Some medicines for PMS can cause birth defects if you take them while you are pregnant.